 As a writer, sometimes you have to ask yourself who you're trying to persuade.
 When I feel compelled to defend what I love, I think I'm writing to old bullies.
-Old boyfriends who told me I was wasting my time.
+Old boyfriends.
 It's time to move on to my own characters and scripts

 But one last time for the people in the back.
-This is why Tomb Raider is important.
+This is why Tomb Raider matters.

 |My tickets to the original and the reboot.|

-For the record, it was Sigourney Weaver in Aliens back in 1986.
+It was Sigourney Weaver in Aliens, back in 1986.

 Sure, there were other strong women on film.
 But Sigourney was an action hero with a capital H. A Rocky.
 A Rambo.
 A Ripley.